Omegapy/My-Academics-Portfolio/Platform-Based-Dev-Android-CSC475/Module-8-Portfolio-Project/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Project Map:
-- Module-6 Milesone.pdf – Document about the app.
+- Module-8-Porfolio-Project.pdf – Document about the app.

 ⚠️ The following files are not available in this repository
 <pre>